-Global Witness is very pleased to announce a new grant of £1.5million from Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin.
+Global Witness is very pleased to announce a new grant of £1.5million from Arcadia.
 This three-year grant (2020–2023) will support our Forests Campaign, which aims to preserve the worlds’ most climate-critical tropical forests by tackling the finance that is bankrolling deforestation.

 The rampant destruction of the world’s tropical rainforests is one of the most critical environmental crises of our time, with devastating consequences for forest communities, biodiversity and the global climate.
 Global Witness’s Forest Team carries out major investigations into deforestation and uses them to campaign for policy change.
 In 2020 Global Witness published investigations exposing threats to Republic of Congo’s peatland forests from a giant oil project, the logging of rainforests in Papua New Guinea for what appears to be a bogus rubber project, and the financing of a company that clear-felled a biodiversity hotspot in Brazil by a leading London hedge fund.